adfinis/virtesk/doc/quality_control.rst

-Amoothei-VDI: Quality Control of virtual rooms
+Quality Control of virtual rooms
 ==============================================

 --------------